Render Golang templates with a timeout

 here.

-statement is kind-of like a switch
+Furthermore, the select statement is kind-of like a switch-case for

 channels.
 It awaits on multiple channels and selects the channel that sends data